- PrintArticle Summary

 You may have heard that kratom is not addictive and that you cannot become physically dependent on it.
-However, the drug has been found to be associated with withdrawal symptoms.1,4
+However, kratom withdrawal symptoms do exist and can rival opioid withdrawal symptoms.1,4

 Dependence is often a sign of, but not exactly the same thing as, addiction.
 Addiction is more than just physiological dependence and includes the inability to stop using a substance even when it damages your physical and mental health, your relationships, your job, or other aspects of your life.5

 You can suffer from kratom withdrawal and require detox treatment even if you don’t meet the criteria for a substance use disorder (the clinical/diagnostic term for addiction).

 - Mood swings.

 - Runny nose.